Zitti e buoni

-Background and release
+Background

+Composition

-"Zitti e buoni" was written and produced by all of Måneskin's members, along with Fabrizio Ferraguzzo, who is credited as the track's producer.
+"Zitti e buoni" was written and produced by all of Måneskin's members – Damiano David, Ethan Torchio, Thomas Raggi, and Victoria De Angelis – with Fabrizio Ferraguzzo credited as a producer.
 The song's initial ballad version was written in 2016, but was gradually reworked into a rock song through the years.
 Måneskin spoke of the title as "referring to a cathartic anger, our anger transformed into something positive, which leads to change things".
-It was released on 3 March 2021 to digital download, streaming media, and Italian contemporary hit radio stations.
-On 7 May 2021, an acoustic version of the song was uploaded on YouTube.

-Composition

-"Zitti e buoni" was written in E minor, with Damiano David's vocals spanning from E3 to A5.
-As highlighted by critics, the lyrics represent a criticism aimed at the generations of adults (i.e. Baby Boomers) who do not understand or value the young adults who are invited by the quartet to not lower their heads, and to be the truest version of themselves.
+The song was written in E minor, with David's vocals spanning from E3 to A5.
+As highlighted by critics, the lyrics represent a criticism aimed at the generations of adults who do not understand or value the young adults who are invited by the quartet to not lower their heads, and to be the truest version of themselves.
 According to NME, "lyrically, the song deals in themes of 'challenging prejudices' and 'finding redemption' – ideas that lay at the core of Måneskin and their overall message".
 As described at Wiwibloggs, the song "is a manifesto for those who want to move forward by treasuring their uniqueness.
 Never mind who's talking (without knowing what they're saying)."
 The lyrics also reference the Greek myth of Icarus ("Con ali in cera alla schiena/Ricercherò quell'altezza"; "With wax wings on my back I'll seek that height").

-Music video
+Release

+The song was released on 3 March 2021 to digital download, streaming media, and Italian contemporary hit radio stations.
+On 7 May 2021, an acoustic version of the song was uploaded on YouTube.

 The music video was directed by Simone Peluso, and premiered on 3 March 2021 via Måneskin's YouTube channel.
 By 27 March 2022, the video gathered 128 million views, with an additional 83 million views from the Eurovision Song Contest's YouTube channel.
 By 15 June, cumulative views surpassed 54 million.